Higher-rank instantons sheaves on Fano threefolds

-Then $E$ is a rank 2 't Hooft bundle and the following hold: \begin{enumerate}[label=\roman*)] \item if $C$ is unobstructed then $E$ is unobstructed; \item if $i_X$ odd, $E$ is $\mu$-stable; \item if $i_X$ even, $E$ is Gieseker semistable if and only if it is $\mu$-stable if and only if $C$ is non-degenerate. \item the general line $l\subset X$ is not jumping for $E$, that is to say, $h^1(E|_l(-1))=0.$ \end{enumerate} \end{Lemma}
+Then $E$ is a rank-2 't Hooft bundle and the following hold: \begin{enumerate}[label=\roman*)] \item if $C$ is unobstructed then $E$ is unobstructed; \item if $i_X$ is odd, $E$ is slope-stable; \item if $i_X$ is even, $E$ is Gieseker-semistable if and only if it is slope-stable if and only if $C$ is non-degenerate. \item the general line $l\subset X$ is not jumping for $E$, that is to say, $h^1(E|_l(-1))=0.$ \end{enumerate} \end{Lemma}

 \begin{proof} Consider the short exact sequence defined by the extension class $e$: